michaelshiyu/michaelshiyu.github.io/_pages/about.md

 * I am lucky to have been advised by some truly exceptional researchers during internships including: [Dr. Jinwei Gu](https://www.gujinwei.org/), [Dr. Huaijin (George) Chen](http://hc25.web.rice.edu/).

-* When I have time, I contribute to open-source projects.
+* I contribute to open-source projects.
 Some of the projects I contribute to are listed in [Projects](https://michaelshiyu.github.io/projects/).